 Located in the turbulent Fergana Valley, Osh is the cultural capital of Kyrgyzstan and the country’s second largest city.
-While Bishkek is a new city without much history, Osh has been around for 3,000 years.
+While Bishkek is a new city without much history, Osh has been around for an incredible 3,000 years.
 The famous Sulaiman-Too mountain has been a place of Islamic pilgrimage for centuries and is also home to three excellent museums.
 Osh also has the biggest open air bazaar in all of Central Asia.

 The Tian Shan mountains are some of the highest in the world, spanning along the Kyrgyzstan’s border with China.
-Several mountains here top 24,000 feet (7,000 meters) and offer some of the best climbing in the world.
+Several mountains here top 23,000 feet (7,000 meters) and offer some of the best climbing in the world.
 The lower elevations are dense with wildlife like snow leopards, bears, and several species of birds of prey.
 Many locals maintain mountain lodges for hikers and those on horseback to spend the night, so good infrastructure makes traveling in many parts easy.

 Over a thousand years ago Soghdians who were from the Persian region created a settlement in the Chuy Valley.
 The city was built and thrived until it was conquered by the Mongols.
 In modern times remnants of the castle, mausoleum and the Burana Tower are all that can be see.
 The Burana tower once stood at almost 150 feet but through natural disasters and time it has been reduced to half that height but still remains a famous icon of Kyrgyzstan.